kofigumbs/coding/content/text-numbers-functions/getting-something-on-the-screen.md

 ---

-The first line here is an **import**, which tells the Elm about a particular file. `import Html` is telling Elm to look for a file called Html. `Html` is going to show up in all of our examples because that's how **we tell Elm to "generate an Html file for us"**.
+The first line here is an **import**, which tells Elm about a particular file. `import Html` is telling Elm to look for a file called Html. `Html` is going to show up in all of our examples because that's how **we tell Elm to "generate an Html file for us"**.

 Inside of the Html file, there is a **function** called `text`.
 That's why the next line says `Html.text`, which just means **"use the function `text`, located within `Html`"**.